BramBouma/markov-switching/README.md

-# Brief prototyping of Markov-Switching models for macroeconomic regime estimation
+# Brief prototyping of dimensionality reduction and Markov-Switching models for macroeconomic regime estimation

 ---